ENG517/Procedure/BlanchetteW/assets/docs/reflection.md

 ## How did you apply a consistent use of the Markdown language throughout your project?
 Please provide specific cases with screenshots and/or links that can support your claims.

-Bolded or italicized when technology is introduced for first time.

-Block quotes for image labeling and alerting.

-Level 1 header and further headers are smaller.
+I tried to be aware of and consistent with my Markdown usage.
+Technology/software is generally bolded or italicized when introduced for the first time, block quotes are used for both images and alerting stages, and my primary goal is always a  level 1 header with further tasks employing smaller headers.

-Coaching stages are typically ordered lists, sometimes with unordered lists underneath.
+My coaching stages are typically ordered lists, sometimes with unordered lists underneath.
+Perhaps the use of markdown I am most proud of is the table I created to compare image tracing plug-ins in my second procedure.
+Find a few examples of these uses of markdown below.

-Table used comparing image tracing plug-ins.

 ![Nested List](./../images/Reflection_Images/Nested_Unordered.png)